Roger Hargreaves: Early life

+Career

-Also, in 1971 while working as the creative director at a London firm, he wrote the first Mr. Men book, Mr. Tickle.
-Initially, he had difficulty finding a publisher, but once he did, the books became an instant success, selling over one million copies within three years.
+Also, in 1971 while working as the creative director at a London firm, Hargreaves wrote the first Mr. Men book, Mr. Tickle.
+Initially, he had difficulty finding a publisher, but once he did, the books became an instant success, selling more than one million copies within three years.
 In 1974, the books spawned a BBC animated television series narrated by Arthur Lowe.
 A second series the following year saw newer titles transmitted in double bill format with those from the first series.

 By 1976, Hargreaves had quit his day job.
 In 1981, the Little Miss series of books was launched and in 1983, it also was made into a television series narrated by Pauline Collins and her husband, John Alderton.
-Although Hargreaves wrote many other children's stories—including the Timbuctoo series of 25 books, John Mouse and the Roundy and Squarey books—he is best known for his 46 Mr. Men and 33 Little Miss books.
+Although Hargreaves wrote many other children's stories—including the Timbuctoo series of 25 books, John Mouse and the Roundy and Squary books—he is best known for his 46 Mr. Men and 33 Little Miss books.